-The majority (approximately 90% for 2023 and 2022) of financial resources available within one year of the date of the statement of financial position is under direction of the university schools.
+The majority (approximately 91% for 2024 and 90% for 2023) of financial resources available within one year of the date of the statement of financial position is under direction of the university schools.
 The balance consists of board approved Foundation general operational expenses, board designated funds (i.e. scholarship match), and the board's discretionary funds.